rhythmagency/render-page-to-file/README.md

 # Render Page to File
-An Umbraco property editor that renders the current page and stores it to a file.
+An Umbraco property editor that renders the current page at the click of a button and stores it to a file.

 # Status
 In progress.
 This property editor is not yet complete.